ansys/pyhps/doc/source/examples/index.rst

    * - Name
      - Description
-   * - :ref:`example_oidc_basic_login`
+   * - :ref:`example_oidc_login`
-     - Perform OIDC login with Authorization Code + PKCE flow.
-Tokens are kept in memory only.
+     - OIDC authentication with Authorization Code + PKCE flow.
+Includes examples for in-memory, keyring, and disk storage with token refresh.
-   * - :ref:`example_oidc_login_with_keyring`
-     - Save OIDC tokens to system credential manager (Credential Manager, Keychain, or Secret Service).
-   * - :ref:`example_oidc_login_with_disk_storage`
-     - Save OIDC tokens to disk with platform-specific security (DPAPI on Windows, 0o600 on Unix/Linux).
-   * - :ref:`example_oidc_load_saved_tokens`
-     - Load previously saved tokens from keyring or disk storage and use them in API calls.
-   * - :ref:`example_oidc_refresh_tokens`
-     - Refresh saved tokens using the refresh_token grant without requiring re-authentication.
    * - :ref:`example_mapdl_motorbike_frame`
      - Create from scratch an HPS project consisting of an Ansys APDL beam model of a tubular steel trellis motorbike frame.
 This example shows how to create a parameter study and submit design points.
    * - :ref:`example_mapdl_motorbike_frame_query`